 #3 – Drive Traffic

 Your SEO efforts will be rendered useless if the target audience cannot find your store in search results.
-Optimizing your store is the key to driving more targeted customers to your online store.
-An eCommerce website that’s not well-optimized is like opening up a retail store in the middle of nowhere.
+Optimising your store is the key to driving more targeted customers to your online store.
+An eCommerce website that’s not well-optimised is like opening up a retail store in the middle of nowhere.

 Three types of promotional content: SEO (Organic Search), SEM (Paid Search), and Paid social media must work collaboratively to ensure consistency of messaging, ensuring that you are effectively targeting your core consumer personas.

 Therefore, it is highly recommended that you work with a single, multi-talented web marketing agency.

 SEM targets customers when they are searching on Google or parts of the Google network like YouTube.
 These ads are based on semantic keywords and key phrases shown to audiences based on the relevancy plus the amount you are willing to pay – CPC rate or cost per click.

 SEM can have a high price because it attracts customers when they are most interested and most likely to purchase, thus increasing your eCommerce revenue.

 Once you have a base of SEM data, you can start to re-market to users who have been to your own site but have not made a purchase.
 It gives you a second chance to convince them to return to your eCommerce site and buy from you.

 Of course, this data can be used for multiple re-marketing campaigns so you can test numerous messages to see what resonates, making your digital marketing more effective over time.

 Get Even More Website Traffic with Email Marketing